 The presence of a parent or guardian with a strong emotional bond and familiarity with the child is essential during dental consultations, as it facilitates adherence to treatment and ensures the effective communication of oral care instructions.
 This bond among the healthcare team, patient, and family is fundamental to therapeutic success (Toste, Cancio, Faker & Portelinha, 2020; Evêncio, Menezes & Fernandes, 2019).

-However, not all dental professionals are adequately trained to care for patients with ASD or are familiar with the appropriate behavioral management techniques.
-Therefore, it is necessary to identify the difficulties faced by parents during dental care in order to promote professional development and improve the delivery of oral health care for this population (Lewis, Vigo, Novak & Klein, 2015; Jaber, Sayyab & Abu Fanas, 2011; Zerman et al., 2022).
+However, not all dental professionals are adequately trained to care for patients with ASD or are familiar with the appropriate behavioral management techniques. to promote access to dental care and oral hygiene.
+Therefore, it is necessary to identify the difficulties faced by parents during dental care to promote oral care supportl development and improve the delivery of oral health care for this population (Lewis, Vigo, Novak & Klein, 2015; Jaber, Sayyab & Abu Fanas, 2011; Zerman et al., 2022).

 Thus, the objective of this study is to analyze the challenges faced by parents and caregivers of children and adolescents with ASD in the municipality of Montes Claros, Minas Gerais, Brazil, both in performing regular oral hygiene practices and during dental care for these patients.